 maxRetries?: number; // default 3

-}): Promise<Paybond>;Exchanges the service-account key at the Gateway (POST /v1/auth/harbor-access), caches the echoed tenant_id, and returns a Paybond instance bound to that tenant realm.
-Underneath it constructs a GatewayHarborTokenProvider and a HarborClient.
+Resolves the service-account principal at the hosted Gateway, caches the echoed tenant_id, and returns a Paybond instance bound to that tenant realm.
+Hosted integrations only need apiKey.

-Throws GatewayAuthError on any token-exchange failure.
-Response body text is redacted only by you at log time — do not log raw JWTs.
+Throws GatewayAuthError on any tenant-principal lookup or credential failure.
+Response body text is redacted only by you at log time; avoid logging raw credential diagnostics.

 Tenant isolation: the returned session is bound to the Gateway-derived tenant_id.
 Do not reuse the instance across tenants — build one per (tenant, service account).